LucianoPAlmeida/variable-injector/README.md

 curl -ssl https://raw.githubusercontent.com/LucianoPAlmeida/variable-injector/master/scripts/install-binary.sh | sh
 ```

-Or just clone the repo and run `cmake install`
+Or just clone the repo and run `make install`

 With that installed and on our `bin` folder, now we can use it.